An Act relating to the preservation and use of archival resources, and for related purposes.

 The Family Law Council advises and makes recommendations to the Attorney-General about: the workings of the Family Law Act and other legislation relating to family law; the working of legal aid in relation to family law; and any other matters relating to family law.

-A page for children, with information and advice about family relationship issues.
-Includes links to help and ideas for keeping yourself safe, questions and answers about separation, and foster families.
+Provides links to information and advice for children on family relationship issues.
+Covers keeping yourself safe, questions and answers about separation, and foster families.

 The Attorney-General's Department provides information related to getting married in Australia.